knokko/vk-compressor/README.md

 [vk-boiler 5.0](https://github.com/knokko/vk-boiler).

 ### Performance
-From my rough measurements (on my PC):
+You can run the benchmarks by using e.g. `./gradlew bc1Benchmark`.
+The results on my PC (without multithreading) are:
-- The bc1 encoder can compress ~40M pixels in ~1.2ms,
+- The bc1 encoder can compress ~200M pixels in ~4.3ms,
-  which is ~33M pixels per millisecond*
+  which is ~47M pixels per millisecond.*
-- The bc4 encoder can compress ~80M pixels in ~0.5ms,
+- The bc4 encoder can compress ~200M pixels in ~0.7ms,
-  which is ~160M pixels per millisecond*
+  which is ~300M pixels per millisecond.*
-- The bc7 encoder can compress ~48M pixels in ~36 seconds,
+- The bc7 encoder can compress ~4M pixels in ~3.1 seconds,
-  which is ~1.33k pixels per millisecond
+  which is ~1.3k pixels per millisecond .
   (but note that encoding bc7 images is inherently difficult)
-- The kim1 encoder can compress ~13M pixels in ~300ms,
+- The kim1 encoder can compress ~100M pixels in ~2000ms,
-  which is ~40k pixels per millisecond
+  which is ~50k pixels per millisecond.
-- The kim2 encoder can compress ~58M pixels in ~400ms,
+- The kim2 encoder can compress ~580M pixels in ~2000ms,
-  which is ~140k pixels per millisecond
+  which is ~290k pixels per millisecond.
-- TODO kim3
+- The kim3 encoder can compress ~100M pixels in ~1900ms,
+  which is ~55k pixels per millisecond.

 \* I only count the time needed for *compressing* the image, *not* the time to load the source image from disk, or to save the compressed image to disk.
 For bc1/bc4 encoding, saving/loading the image(s) from disk
-will normally take much more time than the compression itself, so this throughput can probably not be reached in practice.
+will normally take much more time than the compression itself, (which happens on the GPU) so this throughput can probably not be reached in practice.

 ### Adding vk-compressor as dependency